easybuilders/easybuild/docs/Writing_easyconfig_files.rst

-Writing Easyconfig Files: The Basics
+Writing easyconfig files: the basics
 ====================================

 This page explains all the basic information about how to write easyconfig files.

-For software builds that not deviate significantly from established build patterns, an easyconfig is all that you need to specify in order to derive a build and a modulefile.
+For software builds that not deviate significantly from established build patterns, an easyconfig is all that you need to specify in order to derive a build and a module file.

-Luckily, the majority of software delivery mechanisms are being designed around either autotools or cmake or, perhaps, some simple file extraction/copy pattern.
+Luckily, the majority of software delivery mechanisms are being designed around either autotools or CMake or, perhaps, some simple file extraction/copy pattern.
-Yet, in case the software build calls for more elaborate steps (scientific software never fails to surprise us in this regard), an :ref:`EasyBlock` may be needed, which is the subject of other part of this documentation.
+Yet, in case the software build calls for more elaborate steps (scientific software never fails to surprise us in this regard), an :ref:`easyblocks` may be needed, which is the subject of other part of this documentation.

 What is an easyconfig (file)?
 -----------------------------